 - 4. Resume of Volunteer, Work and Educational Experience

 For further information, contact the Admissions Office at 705-474-3450, ext.
 4600, or email email@example.com.

-Admission consideration will be given to applicants who have completed or will be in the position to complete 60 credits (10 full-course equivalents), including SWRK-1007 (or equivalent), SWRK-2006 (or equivalent), SWRK-2106 (or equivalent), SWLF-1006 (or equivalent), 6 credits (1 full course equivalent) in Humanities and 6 credits (1 full course equivalent) in Science by the end of April 2022.
+Admission consideration will be given to applicants who have completed or will be in the position to complete 60 credits (10 full-course equivalents), including SWRK-1007 (or equivalent), SWRK-2006 (or equivalent), SWRK-2106 (or equivalent), SWLF-1006 (or equivalent) and 6 credits (1 full course equivalent) in Humanities by the end of April 2024.
 A minimum of 70% is required in each of SWRK-1007, SWRK-2006, SWRK-2106 and SWLF-1006.
-If admitted, a final transcript indicating that all courses have been completed and required grades/averages have been met must be received by June 30, 2023.
+If admitted, a final transcript indicating that all courses have been completed and required grades/averages have been met must be received by June 30, 2024.

 Find a list of approved course equivalencies for Nipissing University’s SWRK-1007, SWRK-2006, SWRK-2106 and SWLF-1006 courses.
 Applicants who have completed course(s) not listed and wish to have them evaluated for equivalency should contact the Admissions Office at firstname.lastname@example.org.
 We recommend that prospective applicants send their request prior to submitting an application.
 You may be asked to provide detailed course outlines when requesting the equivalency.

 Find examples of subject areas that can satisfy Humanities, Social Science and Science requirements.